fotox/OpenHAB3/README.md

 - [x] Check Door-Window-Contacts
 - [x] Change Winddirection
 - [x] Alarm system over Telegram
-- [ ] Alexa say hello and goodbye
+- [x] Alexa say hello and goodbye
+- [x] Next day activities
 - [ ] Alexa how is the temperature
-- [ ] Next day activities
 - [ ] Switching of a boiler by photovolataik surplus

+## Informations for Alexa TTS
+Before starting the control, the [Alexa Binding](https://www.openhab.org/addons/bindings/amazonechocontrol/) must be installed and the thing **amazon account** must be added to the OpenHAB3.
+After that the inbox shows the found alexa devices.
+In this rule, the thing-item-binding of an alexa device, here marked as **Alexa_TTS** and a dynamic string-item, here marked as **CheckContactOutput**, is also required.

 ## File extension
 The files were written in "pseudo java code", OpenHAB3 calls these files "rules".
 To use them in your own OpenHAB3 just change the extension .java to .rules.

 ## Check Door-Window-Contacts
-Before starting the control, the [Alexa Binding](https://www.openhab.org/addons/bindings/amazonechocontrol/) must be installed and the thing **amazon account** must be added to the OpenHAB3.
-After that the inbox shows the found alexa devices.
-In this rule, the thing-item-binding of an alexa device, here marked as **Alexa_TTS** and a dynamic string-item, here marked as **CheckContactOutput**, is also required.

 The rule first accesses the group of contacts and checks whether a member of this group has the status **OPEN**.
 If at least 1 contact has the status **OPEN**, the specified Alexa reports which contacts are open.
 In addition, a message with **Not everything is closed** appears in the Smart Home GUI.

 ## Alarm system over Telegram